 1. Importance of Comprehensiveness and Quality of Content for On-Page SEO

 The heart of good search engine optimization is the content of a website.
 The 2011 Panda update sharpened this previously lost focus of many site operators.
 However, it is still unclear what really makes good content.
 Here is an assessment by Moz’s SEO experts: “From an SEO perspective, good content always fulfills two things.
 It can be linked and fulfills a demand ”.
 Against this background, the following applies: Always deliver significantly better content than any other website operator and meet a specific demand.
 The rankings often come naturally.

 The focus is on one or a few search terms that ideally fulfill a specific search intention.
-A website, therefore, answers questions, offers services, or sells products: the main thing is that it fulfills at least one search intention 100 percent.
+A website, therefore, answers questions, offers services, or sells products: the main thing is that it performs at least one search intention 100 percent.
 A classic wrap in the style of Wikipedia is not always necessary.
 Google is increasingly moving the search results into “clusters”.
-Each listed website fulfills a specific search intention, i.e. it meets specific questions or requirements.
-Those who can fill one of these clusters as best as possible have a good chance of first-class rankings.
+Each listed website fulfills a specific search intention, i.e., it meets specific questions or requirements.
+Those who can fill one of these clusters as well as possible have a good chance of first-class rankings.

-The important factors at a glance for a text-based content on a web page:
+The important factors at a glance for text-based content on a web page:

-- Original content: no copies or reformulations of other articles – Google’s algorithm is smart enough to detect such duplicates and to penalize websites with less visibility.
+- Original content: no copies or reformulations of other articles—Google’s algorithm is smart enough to detect such duplicates and penalize websites with less visibility.

 - Helpful and relevant content: Strive for texts and content that offer added value for the user and do not publish inferior products just for the sake of posting

-- Fair and well-researched content: Make sure that your texts answer a topic or question as impartially as possible and taking all aspects into account.
+- Fair and well-researched content: Make sure that your texts answer a topic or question as impartially as possible and take all aspects into account.

 - Updated content: should be checked at regular intervals and updated if necessary.
 Last but not least, the topicality of your pages is another direct ranking factor that you can influence.